dannyramasawmy/ElasticMatrix/README.md

 Some of the code functionality includes:
 - Plotting slowness profiles.
 - Plotting reflection and transmission coefficients.
-- Calculating the dispersion curves for simple plate structures.
+- Calculating dispersion curves for simple plate structures.
-- Plotting the, displacement and stress fields.
+- Plotting displacement and stress fields.
 - Calculating the directivity of Fabry-Perot ultrasound sensors, see [1].

 ## Contact